KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 * **Menu**

-  * Clip monitor: From the main menu choose :menuselection:`Clip --> Marker --> Add Marker`, :ref:`clip_menu-markers`
+  * Clip monitor: From the main menu choose :menuselection:`Markers --> Add Marker`, :ref:`clip_menu-markers`
   * Timeline: Click on the clip.
-From the main menu choose :menuselection:`Clip --> Marker --> Add Marker`, :ref:`clip_menu-markers`
+From the main menu choose :menuselection:`Markers --> Add Marker`, :ref:`clip_menu-markers`
-  * Clip monitor: Right click on the clip monitor and choose :menuselection:`Marker --> Add Marker`
+  * Clip monitor: Right click on the clip monitor and choose :menuselection:`Markers --> Add Marker`
-  * Timeline: Right click the clip in the timeline and choose :menuselection:`Marker --> Add Marker`.
+  * Timeline: Right click the clip in the timeline and choose :menuselection:`Markers --> Add Marker`.
 The marker is added at the play-head position.

 .. .. versionadded:: 24.08
 ..
 Insert guides in 10 different categories using NumPad